Education – Fantastic opportunities to learn in Folkestone

-The Turner Schools Academy Trust run two high schools in the area; Folkestone Academy and The Turner Free School.
+The Turner Schools Academy Trust run two of Folkestone’s high schools in the area; Folkestone Academy and The Turner Free School.
 Turner Free School is a new venture and is currently serving Year 7 and 8.
 There’s an exciting building project which will create a stimulating and purpose-built setting for learning.
 The school will grow year on year.
 It’s ethos of Teamwork, Fairness and Success aims to give every learner a strong basis in education.

 Folkestone Academy was designed by Sir Norman Foster and this heritage inspires its pupils.
 The secondary school is on the same site as the primary and kindergarten facilities designed by Guy Holloway.
 The school supports learners from ‘cradle to career’ and offers lots on the extra-curricular timetable including drama, sports and debating.

 The Harvey Grammar is located on Chertion Road near the Three Hills Sports Park.
 The cricketer Les Ames was a student here, along with Jimi Hendrix Experience’s bass player Noel Redding, and Lord Imbert – the youngest Commissioner of the Metropolitan Police.
 Not only that, they’ve developed MPs and Ambassadors, business men and the CEO of Sage, the finance, accounting and payroll system.